DRMF/mediawiki-extensions-MathMenu/doc/md/api/template.md

 		* **Mixed** `spec[3|2] = meta` Meta information.
 If type is not `list`, may either be a string (with name of setting) or an array containg the name of the setting and optionally a longer description of this setting.
 For `list`, this must be an array containg the setting name and the name of each option.
+		There is also the special option type 'none', which represents a hidden setting which can not be changed by the user.
+It has a default but no validator.

 * **Function** `template.configUpdate(key, JOBADInstance)` Called every time a user configuration is updated.
 	* **Instance[ [JOBAD.modules.loadedModule](JOBAD/JOBAD.modules/loadedModule.md) ]** `this` The current module instance.